webrecorder/browsertrix/frontend/docs/docs/user-guide/deduplication.md

     As of the current release, the feature is still in beta and may not be available to all users.
     If you don't see the options below, consult your admin or reach out to support to request access.

-## Overview

 Deduplication (or “dedupe”) is the process of preventing duplicate content from being stored during crawling.

+## Introduction { .invisible }

+---

-In Browsertrix, deduplication is facilitated through [collections](./collection.md), which allow arbitrary grouping of crawled content as needed.
+In Browsertrix, deduplication is facilitated through [collections](./collection.md){ data-preview }, which allow arbitrary grouping of crawled content as needed.
 After deduplication is enabled on a collection, a _deduplication index_ is created for the collection, containing all the unique content hashes for every URL in every archived item in the collection.

 When running a crawl with deduplication, the crawler will check a designated collection's deduplication index for each new URL discovered during the crawl.
 Content that is identical, even when found at a different URL, will be deduplicated by writing "revisit" records rather than the full resource in the resulting crawl WACZ files.
 This results in a smaller, space-saving WACZ files and smaller collections and crawls.